 an imposing piece of equipment, to be sure.
 But he’ll be relieved to hear that an MRI uses electromagnetic energy, not radiation, to visualize the body.
 He won’t feel any pain, and he most certainly won’t glow in the dark.
 A kid who is prone to claustrophobia, though, may turn panicky when the portable examining table draws her into the narrow tunnel.
 Mom and Dad, as her

 within the medical system, should alert the doctor ahead of time about her aversion to confined spaces.
 He might prescribe a mild shortacting sedative to be taken prior to the test or arrange for an “open” MRI scanner to be used.

 To find out what your child can expect, ask the physician or one of the nurses to describe the procedure step by step.
 Many medical practices routinely provide informative, illustrated pamphlets beforehand.

 An adolescent should feel that he can always share what is worrying him.
-But as explored elsewhere in Caring for Your Teenager, kids don’t always say what’s on their minds.
+But, kids don’t always say what’s on their minds.
 In addition to being active, empathetic listeners, we need to anticipate what they may be feeling.